President & CEO

-Leona holds a bachelor’s in business management from Arizona State University and an M.B.A. with a dual emphasis in finance and service management from the University of Colorado Colorado Springs.
+Leona holds a Bachelor of Business Management from Arizona State University and an M.B.A. with a dual emphasis in finance and service management from the University of Colorado Colorado Springs.
 She serves HopeChest’s sponsors and donors by ensuring that funds are recorded and applied as intended.
 An avid hiker, one of her favorite books is “The Blue Bear” by Lynn Schooler.

 Sponsorship Systems Senior Manager

 Chris supports every employee at HopeChest as a member of the IT Department through the management, interpretation, and distribution of information.
 Chris is a maker and a creative.
-He earned his bachelor’s in media education and an master’s in theology and film.
-Chris’ ideal day includes sleeping in, having a big breakfast, brewing a batch of beer, going hiking with my family, eating a nice dinner at home, and watching a movie with his wife before going to sleep.
+He earned his bachelor’s degree in media education and a master’s degree in theology and film.
+Chris’s ideal day includes sleeping in, having a big breakfast, brewing a batch of beer, going hiking with my family, eating a nice dinner at home, and watching a movie with his wife before going to sleep.
 His favorite book of all time is the sci-fi classic, “Dune!”

 Content, Donor Reporting, & Copy Manager

 Dana, the grammar police of HopeChest, supports the company by writing and editing various texts.
-She manages the blog, HopeChest Insights, as well as the social media.
-She received her bachelor’s in English literature at University of Colorado and aspires to also earn a linguistics degree in the future.
+She manages the blog, HopeChest Insights, as well as the social media and grant process.
+She received her bachelor’s degree in English literature at University of Colorado and aspires to also earn a linguistics degree in the future.
 She is studying Russian and loves language.
 Her favorite novel is “Doctor Zhivago” by Boris Pasternak and in her free time she is reading, exploring, and snapping film photos with her husband.

-Lynnae seeks to walk alongside, empower, and encourage communities working in Uganda and India and her U.S. partnering communities.
+Lynnae seeks to walk alongside, empower, and encourage communities working in Uganda and Guatemala and her U.S. partnering communities.
 She considers herself a child advocate and loves witnessing transformation occur between two communities that is lasting and eternal as the lives of children are impacted every day through our programs.
-She received her bachelor’s in social work from Bethel University in St. Paul, MN.
+She received her Bachelor of Social Work from Bethel University in St. Paul, MN.
 A Colorado native, Lynnae loves to hike and read–two of her favorite books are “A Severe Mercy” by Sheldon Vanauken and “Les Miserables.”

 Community Partnership Manager | Guatemala